LinuxMatt/IronGrip/README.md

 Binary packages for Linux
 -------------------------
 Binary packages are often outdated.
 You should definitely build from source.
 Don't worry, it's very easy !
-The provided script *easy-make* is here help you.
+The provided script *easy-make* is here to help you.
 Just run *./easy-make.sh* in a terminal and follow the instructions.

 _We are looking for packagers._